sass/dart-sass/README.md

   applications into standalone snapshot files, so a fully-functional Dart Sass could be distributed as only three files (the VM, the snapshot, and a wrapper script).
-Dart can also be compiled to JavaScript, which would make it easy to distribute Sass through NPM or other JS package managers.
+Dart can also be compiled to JavaScript, which would make it easy to distribute Sass through npm or other JS package managers.

 * It's friendlier to contributors.
 Dart is substantially easier to learn than Ruby, and many Sass users in Google in particular are already familiar with